ksiddana/ksiddana.github.io/_posts/2016-01-31-Module-Exports-Node.md

 ###Understanding exports in Node.js

-As your application begins grow and you are retrieving data from a database like Mongo and adding more functionality, your going to see the need to seperate your model from your database calls within a node module.
+As an application begins to scale, the complexity leads to modularizing your code in a way that it can be comprehended by other users.
+MVC frameworks like Backbone have already introduced us to cocepts of Models, Collections and Views on the front end.

-Node allows you to modularize your code by using `module.exports` statements.
-Let's get into what are module.exports statements.
+Node allows you to modularize your code at the backend by using `module.exports`.
+In the example shown below, there is a user Model with a `userSchema` that uses a userController and a Test that can be written for unit test purposes.

 ###Module Export Statments

-All functions within a

 #####userModel.js
 {% highlight javascript %}
-//User.js Mongoose Model
+// userModel.js Mongoose Model

 var mongoose = require('mongoose');